-For the use of our guests, there is an all weather tennis court (please bring your own tennis rackets and ball as these are not supplied) and the large shared swimming pool (12x6 m with diving board) which is positioned to gain maximum hours of sunshine The pool is occasionally used by our family (although we have no need to be in the pool whilst you are using it) and around the pool we provide sun beds, tables and chairs for the use of the guests of the two other gites.
+For the use of our guests, there is a large shared swimming pool (12x6 m with diving board) which is positioned to gain maximum hours of sunshine The pool is occasionally used by our family (although we have no need to be in the pool whilst you are using it) and around the pool we provide sun beds, tables and chairs for the use of the guests of the two other gites.

 The gites are set within the same 6-acre grounds as the French owner's home, so you will not be without assistance if you need it.

 The kitchen is equipped with all modern conveniences including a coffee machine, microwave, toaster, electric kettle, a pressure cooker, gas cooker, fridge with freezer compartment, a dishwasher and everything you could possibly need to prepare your meals.